 The results were outstanding.
 Having the combined influence of my techniques and the dedication and focus for which Soviet athletes were famous, it was no wonder that 5 Russian women were in the top 10 in the world by 2004, conquering the French, Wimbledon and US Open titles that year.

 In the USA an American father got hold of my techniques via a weekly tennis television show (first called The New Tennis Magazine Show and then The Tennis Television Show, hosted by Brad Holbrook, in which Brad included me exclusively as the Instruction Editor for close to 4 years, and broadcast on Prime Network (now Fox Sports).
-He built two champions – Serena Williams, with over a dozen Grand Slam titles, and Venus Williams, with 7 more.
+Richard Williams, using my techniques, built two champions – Serena Williams, with over a dozen Grand Slam titles, and Venus Williams, with 7 more.
 A big hug and acknowledgement from Richard Williams in 1999 was one of the biggest emotional thrills of my life.

 “Tennis In 2 Hours” and its 1992 sequel spread across the globe, with 10,000 copies sold by 1993.
 Belgrade coaches have reported having the first book in 1991.
 Chan Srichaphan, father/coach of Thailand’s Paradorn Srichaphan, had my 1992 book and videos in the late 1990’s and a group of Chinese coaches had asked for my permission to translate the book in 1999.